SMA Header Image

 Abstract

-The Sabeen Mahmud Archive is a digital platform that allows viewers to get to know Sabeen and her work posthumously and allows contributors to add to this archive.
-Through the use of documents (objects of significance) and accounts from people in her life.
-In Sabeen’s own words technology is the biggest driver of change so it is fitting to use new media to facilitate this storytelling.
-This archive moves beyond being a repository of knowledge and immerses viewers in an experience where they can follow a trail of Sabeen's interests.
+The Sabeen Mahmud Archive is a digital platform allowing viewers to get to know Sabeen and her work posthumously.
+Through the use of documents (objects of significance) and accounts from people in her life, this archive immerses viewers so they can are able to develop an emotional connection to Sabeen and her values.

 Stakeholder Map

 Identifying the stakeholders and their needs was crucial to designing a solution that would be meaningful and impactful.
 The stakeholder map below shows the different groups of people who have an interest in Sabeen's legacy and the archive, along with their specific needs and motivations.
-For the first iteration of the archive, the focus was on stakeholder groups 1, 2 and 3.
+For the first iteration, the focus was on stakeholder groups 1, 2 and 3.

 Click on the numbers to learn more about each stakeholder group.